 Adhesion, reliability and appearance of coatings can be affected by surface residue.
 The efficacy of the cleaning process should be well understood, and identification of any residues should be investigated.

-Time-of-Flight Secondary Ion Mass Spectrometry (TOF-SIMS) has very high sensitivity and a very shallow sampling depth making it ideal for detecting organic and inorganic surface residues.
+Figure 1 shows Time-of-Flight Secondary Ion Mass Spectrometry (TOF-SIMS) which has very high sensitivity and a very shallow sampling depth making it ideal for detecting organic and inorganic surface residues.
 Residues can have a detrimental effect on coating adhesion, appearance, yields and performance.
 TOF-SIMS survey analysis shows:

 Exposure of glass surfaces to various treatments can result in a change in surface composition and chemistry.
 The penetration depth of these changes and the composition can be measured by Secondary Ion Mass Spectrometry (SIMS).